Love You More (Ginuwine song)

 "Love You More" is a song by American singer Ginuwine.
 It was co-written by Casino Joe, Brandon Howard, and James Smith for his fourth studio album The Senior (2003), while production on the track overseen by the former.
-Released by Epic Records as the album's fourth and final in March 2004, it peaked at number 28 on the US Hot R&B/Hip-Hop Songs chart.
+Released by Epic Records as the album's fourth and final single in March 2004, it peaked at number 28 on the US Hot R&B/Hip-Hop Songs chart.